William Contreras Player Props: Brewers vs. Mets

 - Contreras hit .278 with 14 doubles, a triple, 20 home runs and 40 walks.

-- Contreras picked up an RBI in 32 of 100 games last year, with multiple RBIs in nine of them.
-He drove in three or more runs in three games.
+- Contreras drove in a run in 32 games last season out of 100 (32.0%), including multiple RBIs in 9.0% of those games (nine times) and three or more RBIs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.